ubc-library-rc/intro-web-scraping-Python/index.md

 | 1:30 | Wrap-up and Discussion |

 ## Resources
-(You are not required to read before attending, but skimming them is recommended)
+(You are not required to read before attending, but skimming is recommended - especially the first two links)
 * Python Cheat Sheet:
   * http://www.sixthresearcher.com/python-3-reference-cheat-sheet-for-beginners/
 * Pandas Cheat Sheet: